nonu11/nonu11/README.md

 ### Hi there 👋
+- 🐞 I’m a bug maker.
+- 🤔 Golang is the best language in the world.
+- 😄 人生苦短，我用python。
 <!--
 **nonu11/nonu11** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.